District-scale surface temperatures generated from high-resolution longitudinal thermal infrared images: Usage Notes

 \subsection{Image information}

-The thermal image data are classified and stored based on the positions they are taken.
-The image datasets contain information including time, positioning of the device, and locations of the observatory (Kent Vale or S16).
-The building detail and their surrounding environment could be seen based on the corresponding real images provided in this work.
+The thermal image data are classified and stored based on their positions.
+The image datasets contain information including time, device positioning, and observatory locations (Kent Vale or S16).
+The building detail and surrounding environment could be seen based on the corresponding real images in this work.
 Analysis can be conducted in the time domain, frequency domain, or both, based on the nature of the time series and the degree of information to be retrieved \cite{https://doi.org/10.48550/arxiv.2211.09288}.